Azure/azure-docs-sdk-dotnet/api/overview/azure/eventgrid.md

 Build event-driven applications that listen and react to events from Azure services and custom sources using simple HTTP-based event handling with Azure Event Grid.

-[Learn more](/azure/event-grid/overview) about Azure Event Grid and get started with the [Azure Blob storage event tutorial](/azure/storage/blobs/storage-blob-event-quickstart-powershell)
+[Learn more](/azure/event-grid/overview) about Azure Event Grid and get started with the [Azure Blob storage event tutorial](/azure/storage/blobs/storage-blob-event-quickstart-powershell).

 ## Publish SDK

+Create events, authenticate, and post to topics using the Azure Event Grid publish SDK.

 Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Management.Network.Fluent) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].